Hepatitis C

 Elastography

-A noninvasive form of ultrasound may be used to quantify the degree of liver fibrosis that has resulted from hepatitis C infection.
+A noninvasive form of ultrasound may be used to determine the extent of liver fibrosis that has resulted from hepatitis C infection.

 Ultrasound and CT

-Imaging tests may be ordered to determine the extent of liver damage and to screen for development of liver cancer in people with advanced scarring.
+Imaging tests may be ordered to screen for liver cancer in people with advanced scarring.

 Why Choose Duke